abdulsaad209/Auto-DevOps-NodeJS-Application-Gitlab/README.md

+## Deploy Application using custom Configurations.
+If you wanna deploy application using custom .gitlab-ci.yml, Dockerfile, Kubernetes manifests then you can check [this repository](https://github.com/abdulsaad209/Deployed-NodeJS-Application-Gitlab).

 ## Prerequisites:
 * A k8s cluster setup and integrated as gitlab-agent in GitLab
 * MongoDB, If you dont have you can use the container image: saadzahid/solarsystem-mongodb:01